PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 ## Conclusions

 So my aim here was to achieve working code, rather than to develop the next hot ICO (if such things even exist anymore).
 There is no testing (__bad__), it doesn't handle decimals, and there are oodles of other things to refactor - however it does give a good idea of how the building blocks stack up.
+I also got some great feedback on the [OpenZeppelin forum](https://forum.openzeppelin.com/t/preciouschickentoken-a-guided-example-of-openzeppelins-erc20-using-ethers-truffle-and-react/3257/2?u=preciouschicken) as to how the structure of the smart contract could be improved:

+> I would keep any non-core functionality separate from the token (such as purchasing).
+The token should ideally just be the functionality to use the token.
+If you have purchasing functionality you can put this in a separate contract.
+>
+> You could also transfer an amount of tokens to the purchasing functionality contract rather than having to set an allowance for the token contract to be able to use some of the deployer of the token contracts tokens.

+Definitely worth bearing in mind if this guide is being used as a jumping off point (or I revisit this).

-If you have feedback, observations, etc; please engage in the comments section.
+If you have feedback, observations, etc; I'd love to read them in the comments section.

 ## Further reading